- Business Setup

 Garfield Kerr, President of the Specialty Coffee Association (SCA) and founder of Mokha1450, notes that Dubai is now setting the pace for the global specialty coffee industry.

 The city doesn’t grow coffee, yet it has positioned itself at the centre of global coffee trade.
-The DMCC Coffee Centre, launched in 2019, processes more than11,500 metric tonnes of green coffee annually, managing over 100 varieties from Central and South America, Africa, and Asia.
+The DMCC Coffee Centre, launched in 2019, processes more than 11,500 metric tonnes of green coffee annually, managing over 100 varieties from Central and South America, Africa, and Asia.

 A major milestone came in February 2025, with the launch of the Dubai Coffee Auction.
 Co-hosted by M-Cultivo, an online platform that connects coffee producers with international buyers, and the DMCC, the hybrid event brought together 11 leading specialty producers from nine countries.

-International roasters gained access to 16 exclusive lots, featuring six rare varietiesfrom some of the world’s top farms all traded through Dubai.
+International roasters gained access to 16 exclusive lots, featuring six rare varieties from some of the world’s top farms all traded through Dubai.

 What does this mean for UK entrepreneurs